 EXPLORE CARDIFF UNIVERSITY

-I started my appointment with Cardiff University's 3D Lab in 2006 after successful research positions at the Portuguese Mining and Geological Institute (2002-2004) and Hellenic Centre of Marine Research, Greece (2004-2006).
+I started my appointment with Cardiff University's 3D Seismic Lab in 2006 after successful research positions at the Portuguese Mining and Geological Institute (2002-2004) and Hellenic Centre of Marine Research, Greece (2004-2006).
 While in Athens, I was an EU-funded research fellow funded by the EURODOM and HERMES projects.
 In Lisbon, I pioneered the study of the deep-water basins of West Iberia integrating reflection seismic, sidescan sonar and Industry borehole data – completing a PhD in Geology at the University of Manchester (2002) on the theme of deep-water rift basins.
 I was part of the Portuguese equivalent of the UNCLOS Group, responsible for the extension of the outer limits of continental shelf under the UN Law of the Sea, from 2002 to 2004.
 I also participated in several research cruises on the European, Mediterranean, Japanese and Northern African margins which aimed at exploring deep-water basins on ‘passive’ and ‘active’ tectonic settings.

 Since joining the School, I have been concentrated in building up a solid research portfolio on quantitative seismic interpretation, combining ‘new’ and ‘classical’ techniques to interpret seismic, well-log and stratigraphic data.
 Examples of new interpretation techniques and workflows have been recently published on AAP Bulletin (Alves et al., 2009); Earth and Planetary Science Letters (Alves, 2012; Soares et al., 2012; 2014) and SEG/AAPG Interpretation (Alves et al., 2015; Marfurt and Alves, 2015).

-I now lead the 3D Lab, supervising postgraduate students and leading research projects with industry, academia and governmental institutions.
+I now lead the 3D Seismic Lab, supervising postgraduate students and leading research projects with industry, academia and governmental institutions.
 I am closely involved in the supervision of PhD and M.Sc. students at Cardiff, collaborating actively with Total, Statoil, Petrobras (Brazil), Husky Energy, Statoil, Repsol and Partex Oil and Gas in Industry-related projects under the general theme of continental margins and basin analysis.
 I also collaborate with the IODP – Integrated Ocean Drilling Program in a number of projects, namely in Japan and Brazil/North Africa.